rohitshe/TestXenkoRepository/manual/audio/audiosystem.md

-To create audio emitters, first create the `AudioEmitterComponent (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent})`, then associate them to an entity and then attach them sound effects.
+To create audio emitters, first create the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent', then associate them to an entity and then attach them sound effects.

 **Code:** Create sound emitters